cryptozeny/res-nomp/README.md

 # BitZeny - Node Open Mining Portal

-This is a Yescrypt-0.5 mining pool based off of Node Open Mining Portal.
+This is a YesPower mining pool based off of Node Open Mining Portal.

 Donations for development are greatly appreciated!
   * ZNY: ZmnBu9jPKvVFL22PcwMHSEuVpTxFeCdvNv